Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Experiments

 \subsection{Results}

-Figure~\ref{fig:synthetic-qualitative} shows an unseen test instance in which the Dice baseline fails to recover the correct global topology, the Wasserstein loss partially corrects these structural errors but still distorts the underlying shape, and the RKHS loss yields the most faithful reconstruction, in line with the quantitative trends in Table~\ref{tab:three-way-results}.
+Figure~\ref{fig:synthetic-qualitative} shows an unseen test instance in which the Dice loss (Equation~\eqref{eq:dice-loss}) fails to recover the correct global topology, the Wasserstein loss partially corrects these structural errors but still distorts the underlying shape, and the RKHS loss best preserves the ground-truth topology, in line with the quantitative trends in Table~\ref{tab:three-way-results}.

-Wasserstein improves mean IoU by $+0.0236$ relative to the baseline, while the RKHS loss improves mean IoU by $+0.0376$ and exceeds Wasserstein by an additional $+0.0141$.
-Improvements are most pronounced on the lowest $10\%$ of baseline cases, where Wasserstein and RKHS respectively gain $+10.7$ and $+11.8$ percentage points over baseline, with RKHS providing a further $+7.7$ points over Wasserstein.
+Wasserstein improves mean IoU by $+0.0151$ relative to the baseline, while the RKHS loss improves mean IoU by $+0.0346$ and exceeds Wasserstein by an additional $+0.0195$.
+Furthermore, when we isolate the lowest $10\%$ of baseline test cases by the baseline IoU, adding the Wasserstein loss term increases IoU by $+10.7$ percentage points over the baseline, adding the RKHS semimetric loss term increases IoU by $+11.8$ percentage points over the baseline, and the RKHS semimetric increases IoU by a further $+7.7$ points over Wasserstein.